MysticalMahee/mysticalmahee/README.md

 * 💻 **Building:** End-to-end ETL pipelines.
 I recently developed a Python/SQL architecture to normalize and analyze the thermodynamic properties and lipophilicity (LogP) of over 4,000+ organic molecules.

-* 🌱 **Currently Learning:** Advanced SQL, Python, computational modeling for chemical datasets and Chemistry based Machine Learning.
+* 🌱 **Currently Learning:** Advanced SQL, Python, computational modeling for chemical datasets and Machine Learning for Chemistry.
 ---

 # 💻 Tech Stack: